marcmelis/simple_webscrapping_practice/README.md

 Book cover saved as 'book_cover.jpg'
 ## Usage

 Generate a [discord app token][token] and save it as `token.priv`.
-Otherwise you can use this bot already prepared.
+Otherwise you can use this bot already prepared to test.

 ```
-echo 'NDIzMDc4OTEyODQzNzEwNDY0.DYlGiQ.rrCk8vz5qvX8VeS92fikSXqc00A' > token.priv
+echo -n 'NDIzMDc4OTEyODQzNzEwNDY0.DYlGiQ.rrCk8vz5qvX8VeS92fikSXqc00A' > token.priv
 ```

 Then do the following to start the server: